> About > Preamble To The Constitution

 To Foster And Perpetuate A 100 Percent Americanism...

 Americanism is the gist of the American ideals of freedom, justice, individual rights and unfenced-in opportunities.
 It embraces all the freedoms we cherish and all the rights that are guaranteed to us.
 It is the very opposite of hatred, bigotry and intolerance.
 Americanism is the creed that has blazed the world-wide trail for justice, fair play, decency, belief in God, private enterprise, universal education, and progress in all human endeavors.
 It puts a premium on the virtues of loyalty, patriotism, hard work and thrift.

-To Preserve The Memories And Incidents Of Our Associations In The Great Wars...
+To Preserve The Memories And Incidents Of Our Associations In All Wars...